 \subsection{Quantum normalization condition (QNC)}

 In the CMB literature, it is convenient to express the contribution of tensor perturbations around the pivot scale $k_{0}$ in terms of the so-called tensor-to-scalar ratio, $\text{r}_{k_0} \equiv \frac{A_{T}(k_0)}{A_s(k_0)}$ with $A_{T,s}(k_0)$ being the tensor and scalar power spectrum at the pivot scale $k_0$, respectively.

-We remind that throughout the paper, the pivot scale is exceptionally denoted by $k_0$ and the symbol $\text{r}_{k_0}$ is reserved for the tensor-to-scalar ratio, not to be confused with the squeezing amplitude $r_K$.
+Remind that throughout the paper, the pivot scale is exceptionally denoted by $k_0$ and the symbol $\text{r}_{k_0}$ is reserved for the tensor-to-scalar ratio, not to be confused with the squeezing amplitude $r_K$.
 We shall take $k_0= 0.002\,$Mpc$^{-1}$ in our calculations \cite{collaboration2020planck}.

-The perturbation field $h_{ij}$ at the initial moment (that is to say before exiting the horizon during the inflationary era) can be treated as a quantum field in its vacuum state, possessing half energy quanta $\frac{1}{2}\hbar\Omega_K$ in each mode $K$.
-This assumption imposes a criteria on the initial amplitude $A$, called the quantum normalization condition (QNC) \cite{grishchuk2001relic, tong2013using, zhang2005relic}, which translates into a condition on the tensor-to-scalar ratio $\text{r}_{k_0}$.
+The perturbation field $h_{ij}$ at the initial moment (that is to say, before exiting the horizon during the inflationary era) can be treated as a quantum field in its vacuum state, possessing half energy quanta $\frac{1}{2}\hbar\Omega_K$ in each mode $K$.
+This assumption imposes a criterion on the initial amplitude $A$, called the quantum normalization condition (QNC) \cite{grishchuk2001relic, tong2013using, zhang2005relic}, which translates into a condition on the tensor-to-scalar ratio $\text{r}_{k_0}$.
 As a result of QNC, it can be shown that one ends up with the following theoretical constraint between the previously discussed parameters ($\beta, \beta_s, T_{\text{reh}}, \zeta_1, \text{r}_{k_0}$) \cite{tong2013using},